middleman/middlemanapp.com/source/advanced/asset_pipeline.html.markdown

 Middleman comes with [Compass] support out of the box.
 Compass is a powerful framework for writing cross-browser stylesheets in Sass.
 Compass also has its own extensions, like [Susy], which you can use in Middleman.
-All of Sprockets' path helpers like `image-url` are hooked into the Middleman Sitemap, so other extensions (like `:asset_hash`) will affect your stylesheets too.
+All of Sprockets' path helpers like `image_url` are hooked into the Middleman Sitemap, so other extensions (like `:asset_hash`) will affect your stylesheets too.

 [Sprockets]: https://github.com/sstephenson/sprockets